conjurdemos/service-acceleration/README.md

 on subsequent calls to service B. Service B will accept this token as proof of authorization.

+Multiple instances of service B will be running simultaneously.
+A token issued by any service B instance will be accepted by the other instances.

 ## Permissions Model

 Services A and B are modeled as Groups.
 Each Group will contain the (one or multiple) running instances of the service.

 A key escrow Environment is created for service B. An RSA key pair is created and loaded into this Environment.

 Service Group A is granted *execute* permission on service B.

 Three host identities are created and assigned to the service groups: